CristianBuca/MS2_MyCrypto/README.md

 </details>

 The Landing Page features a grid displaying major crypto-currencies and their current prices.
 Currencies are organized by market capitalization in descending order.
 Each currency is displayed in it's own badge that the user can interact with by mouse hover (or tap on touch devices), to access 24-hour high and low prices.
+All the data displayed is generated dynamically through JavaScript and the [CoinGeko API](https://www.coingecko.com/en/api).

 *User stories solved by this feature:*